Convex and concave decompositions of affine $3$-manifolds: Toral -submanifolds and the decomposition

 Lemma \ref{lem:toralpi} shows that each $T_i$ is homeomorphic to a solid torus or a solid Klein bottle. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:main3}.]
 We may assume that $M$ is not complete or bihedral since then $M$ is convex and the conclusions are true.
-As stated, $\che M_{J}$ does not contain any hemispherical $3$-crescent.
+As stated, $\che M_{h}$ does not contain any hemispherical $3$-crescent.
+By Theorem \ref{thm:decompose}, $M$ either is an affine Hopf $3$-manifold, or $M^{s}$ decomposes into \hyperlink{term-camI}{concave affine $3$-manifolds} with boundary incompressible into themselves of type I, \hyperlink{term-tsp}{toral $\pi$-submanifolds of type I}, and $M^{(1)}$.

-Now $M^{s}$ decomposes into concave affine manifolds of type II with boundary compressible or incompressible to themselves.
-Theorem 0.1 of \cite{uaf} shows that a $2$-convex affine $3$-manifold is covered by a cell and hence is irreducible.
-Toral $\pi$-submanifolds and concave affine $3$-manifolds of type II with incompressible boundary are irreducible by Lemma \ref{lem:toralpi} and Theorem \ref{thm:concaveirr}.
-Hence, the decomposed submanifolds are prime.
+Now $M^{(1)s}$ decomposes into concave affine manifolds of type II with boundary compressible or incompressible to themselves.
+Theorem 0.1 of \cite{uaf} shows that a $2$-convex affine $3$-manifold is irreducible.
+Toral $\pi$-submanifolds and concave affine $3$-manifolds of type II with incompressible boundary are irreducible or prime by Lemma \ref{lem:toralpi} and Theorem \ref{thm:concaveirr}.

 \end{proof}